navariltd/navari-frappehr-biostar/README.md

-## FrappeHR Time and Attendance Integration with Biostar Biometrics
+## FrappeHR to Suprema Biostar Biometric Integration

 ### Introduction
 **Suprema Biostar** is a leading provider of biometric solutions specializing in advanced technologies for time and attendance management, access control, and workforce management.